jffrli/generate-env-template/README.md

 - prefixes
   - e.g. `with env.prefixed("x"):`

+Note: This program does not support variable arguments.

 ### Supported type casts (in case the environs list changes)
 - str
 - bool